 - The vehicle is not currently in production.

 - Less than 500 of the vehicles were produced unless it is proven to the NHTSA that the vehicle is of extreme technological and/or historical importance.

 - The vehicle was not created as a kit car, replica, or special construction vehicle.

-Of course, there are plenty of cars that do not meet those requirements.
+Of course, plenty of cars do not meet those requirements.
 But the NHTSA has done applicants a favor and crafted a list of cars that are definitely not approved for import.
-However, there is a clause stating that cars over 25 years old are exempt from show and display regulations, meaning many of these could be pulled off the list rather soon.
+However, a clause states that cars over 25 years old are exempt from show and display regulations, meaning many of these could be pulled off the list rather soon.